murrant/timeseries-php/.junie/guidelines.md

 ```

 ### Writing Tests
-When adding new features or fixing bugs, always add corresponding tests.
-Follow these guidelines:
+When adding new features or fixing bugs, always add corresponding tests:

-1. Create test classes in the appropriate directory that mirrors the source code structure
+1. Create test classes in directories that mirror the source code structure
-2. Name test classes with the suffix `Test` (e.g., `QueryTest`)
-3. Name test methods with the prefix `test` (e.g., `test_select()`)
+2. Name test classes with suffix `Test` and methods with prefix `test`
-4. Use descriptive test method names that explain what is being tested
-5. Test both normal operation and edge cases/error conditions
+3. Test both normal operation and edge cases/error conditions
-6. Use PHPUnit assertions to verify expected behavior
-7. Do not use assertStringContainsString in QueryBuilder tests.
-Tests should test `assertEquals($nativeQuery, $queryString)`. $nativeQuery should be a valid working query for the intended query language.
+4. For QueryBuilder tests, use `assertEquals($nativeQuery, $queryString)` where $nativeQuery is a valid query
-8. Feature tests are preferable to unit tests because they focus on system behavior rather than internal implementation, reducing the risk of brittle, tightly-coupled tests.
+5. Prefer feature tests over unit tests to focus on system behavior rather than implementation details

 ## Static Analysis